stanford-crfm/levanter/docs/Hardware-Agnostic-Training.md

 Use `trainer.load_checkpoint_path` to specify where the model checkpoint you moved is located. `trainer.wandb.resume true` will resume all your learning curves where the stopped training run left off, and `trainer.id` is the trainer ID used by WandB to identify your stopped training run.

 ## Picking Up Where You Left Off
-When your training run resumes, the traininer will first fast-forward through your training data to continue from the exact point in the epoch where your checkpoint was saved.
+When your training run resumes, the trainer will first fast-forward through your training data to continue from the exact point in the epoch where your checkpoint was saved.
 You should see a progress bar tracking the fast-forward through your data.

 Resuming your training run restores your checkpoint's optimizers states, so your WandB learning curves should resume smoothly from where they left off.